glensk/Pong/README.md

 # Pong and Sneak in python
 Two classic games in python: Pong and Sneak.

+## Clone this repository
+To play, first clone this repository using these commands:

+```shell
+git clone https://github.com/glensk/Pong
+cd Pong
+```

+# Notes on Snake
+To play snake, run ``pip3 install pygame`` once installed, run ``python3 snake``.

 # Notes on Pong
 Pong in python is for singleplayer or muyltiplayer.
 - Upon start, type singleplayer or multiplayer.
 - Uses keys "w" and "s" for left player.
 - Use keys "up-arrow" and "down-arrow" for right player.

-# Notes on Snake
-To play snake, run ``pip3 install pygame`` once installed, run ``python3 snake``.

-## Clone this repository

-To play, clone this repository using these commands:

-```shell
-git clone https://github.com/glensk/Pong
-cd Pong
-```
+- to play, follow the steps below (install tkinter && Run Pong).

 ## Install python ``tkinter`` library